XiaoSong-CPE/paper/src/draft.md

 In traditional translation studies, multimedia translation was commonly referred to as **multimodal** translation.
 Addressing this, Kress^[KRESS G R, LEEUWEN T V. Reading images: The grammar of visual design[M].
 3rd ed.
 London: Routledge, Taylor & Francis Group, 2021.] argued that multimodality encompasses all channels and media involved in the communicative process, including resource sign systems such as colors, images, and music, in addition to basic linguistic symbols.
 Ketola^[KETOLA A. Towards a multimodally oriented theory of translation: A cognitive framework for the translation of illustrated technical texts[J].
 Translation Studies, 2015, 9(1): 67–81.] highlighted the intertwining of different modalities in multimodal discourse, working collaboratively to construct meaning.

 The translation of video subtitles represents one of the extensively studied aspects of multimodal translation.
-Researchers in this domain commonly agree that multimodal elements like images, audios, and videos impact the source text, consequently influencing the translation process.
+Researchers in this domain commonly agree that multimodal elements like images, audio, and videos impact the source text, consequently influencing the translation process.
 For instance, Yi Jing^[JING Y. Independent versus latched interjections: Co-textual differences and their expendability in film subtitling[J].
 Lingua, 2021, 254: 103053.] explored the translation of video subtitles, focusing on the nuanced decision-making process regarding the inclusion of self-expressive interjections.
 The research revealed that the determination to maintain such interjections in subtitle translation relied not solely on textual factors, considering the linguistic level of the interjection in a sentence.
 It also took into account audio aspects, with no necessity for interjection translation if it merely described the sound's phonetics.
 Additionally, the study considered visual elements, where concurrent facial expressions and bodily gestures might convey similar or commensurate meanings.

 This paper will apply a similar conceptual framework to assess the quality of multimodal translation in science museums in Beijing.
 To ensure objectivity,

-:::tip TO DO
+::: todo
 Develop or find an objective method for evaluating the quality of multimodal translation.
 :::

 ## Translation of Interactivity

 Although the term "interactivity" might appear to be a recent concept primarily associated with computer technology, its roots are neither novel nor confined solely to digital media.
-This term has previously been employed to convey that recipients wield the capability to shape their encounter with a specific product or service and its ultimate outcome.
+This term has previously been employed to convey that recipients wield the capability to shape their encounter with a specific product or service and its outcome.

-The disintegration of interactive text stands as a pivotal concern in the localization of MIES and the internationalization in science museums.
+The disintegration of interactive text stands as a pivotal concern in the localization of MIES and the internationalization of science museums.
 As noted by Pym^[PYM A. What technology does to translating[J].
 The International Journal of Translation and Interpreting Research, 2011, 3: 1–9.], technology disrupts linearity, a disruption that becomes particularly conspicuous in our interactions with websites.
 This disruption shifts the emphasis away from linearity and towards the technological facets of communication, occasionally obscuring the human element intrinsic to the process of translation.

-:::tip TO DO
+::: todo
 Develop or find an objective method for evaluating the quality of interactivity translation.
 :::